A. tataricum subsp. ginnala

 - Sun to part shade, very adaptable, very hardy (popular in east and midwest), performs best in well-drained soil.
 Relatively free of disease and pest problems.

 - Hardy to USDA Zone 2 Native to Central and northern China, Manchuria, and Japan.
-Now considered to be a subspecies of Acer tataricum (Tatarian Maple)(i.e., Acer tataricum subsp. ginnala), leaves of adult trees of this species are unlobed, whereas leaves of young trees or vigorous shoots may be 3- to 5-lobed, resembling those of A. ginnala.
+Some now considered it to be a subspecies of Acer tataricum (Tatarian Maple)(i.e., Acer tataricum subsp. ginnala), leaves of adult trees of this species are unlobed, whereas leaves of young trees or vigorous shoots may be 3- to 5-lobed, resembling those of A. ginnala.
+However, the ITIS (2023) lists Acer tataricum and Acer ginnala as separate species.

 - ‘Embers’ - red fruit and red fall color